Sea-Grapes/sveltemd/experiments/ideas.md

 - any `<` or `{` that doesn't look like `<element>`, `{#logic`
 - possibly all `<` and `{` in code/inline code blocks
 - It really depends on how svelte parses.
 (Does it break if `>` and `}` are unescaped?)

+Thoughts

+- for <, we only need to avoid escaping the front part of `<element`.
+This one should be pretty simple, since html element can't have < anywhere in it that will break it (It can be in strings and get escaped, that is ok).
+So this one we can probably just replace any < that is not in the format "<text>" or "</text>" (maybe "<text />" too if necessary).
+This does mean that if the user just types <text> expecting it to be escaped it won't work, but this is an error raised by svelte anyway so it should be ok.
+(For more correctness, I could maybe just parse this to a hast, escape any < in text, and restore to string).
+- Logic blocks are trickier because their special character is `{`, but they can have `{` inside them (such as in javascript). so we can't just match { to } because it may not be the correct ending.
+Not sure about this one.
+- Code blocks and inline code definitely need all of these to be escaped. < chars in code could be escaped by the hast. `{` ones can't be escaped automatically in the same way, so perhaps we could search for backticks.
+Not sure about this one.
+- Definitely will remove the script/css tags before escaping.
+Also unsure how to detect these properly.